DaveFMiranda/notetaker/README.md

 This app accepts uses client-side and server-side APIs to record and save user tasks, store them persistently in a database, and display them as needed.

+Here's a link to the deployed application: https://notetakerdfm.herokuapp.com/

 Here's a screenshot: ![Screenshot](/public/assets/screenshot.png)

 ## Table of Contents